trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 other operating systems are available from the
 `SysAdm Website <https://sysadm.us/>`_.

-The following utilities have been removed from :ref:`Control Panel` as they are now available in the SysAdm™ client:
+The following utilities have been removed from Control Panel as they are now available in the SysAdm™ client:

 **Application Management**